The Psychology of Marketing

-The backfire effect may help to explain what feels like a rise in misinformation lately: it says that when presented with evidence that conflicts with their opinions, people are more likely to double down on their original, misinformed beliefs than they are to change them.
+The backfire effect might help explain what feels like a rise in misinformation lately: It says that when presented with evidence that conflicts with their opinions, people are more likely to double down on their original, misinformed beliefs than they are to change them.

 The Dunning-Kruger Effect

 The Dunning-Kruger effect—the tendency of people who actually know very little about a topic to feel as though they are knowledgeable (Because the less you know, the less you know, you know?)—is another possible explanation.